ivanenriquejuarez/Image-Morph/README.md

 - Two versions C and Python of Sequential Version
     - Both contain the very basic implementation of the interpolating methods.
     - Wayne's version was the two lines coming together (python).
     - We covered the basics of interpolating methods using basic fixed shape points- evolved to using complex fixed shape         polygon and eventually we were able to extract the SVG coordinates and use the bezier interpolation method to do the         circle to triangle morphing.
+- src/c: It has the foundation of how we started with this project.
+We start with the basic implementation of what interpolation is, then we moved to object tests, using svg coordinates, to the finished bezier product.

 ## Project Structure